jundalisay/spblist/content/en/research/sarkar/pranayama/part-04.md

 An old man exhales in the last moment and inhales again in the mother's womb, when he takes a new birth in the form of an embryo.

-A person actually dies as many times as he exhales, but commonly you call it death, when he is unable to inhale in the same body from which he had exhaled.
+**A person actually dies as many times as he exhales.**

+But commonly, death is when a person is unable to inhale in the same body from which he had exhaled.

 When you practise Pranayama, and increase the period of Kumbhaka, you increase the phase of pause, or the period of assimilation.

-A man is hardly able to assimilate 1% of the things in whose contact he comes across.
+**A man is hardly able to assimilate 1% of the things in whose contact he comes across.**

 **The percentage of utilization of potentialities given to man by God is negligible.**